At the ECC we follow a play-based, individualistic approach to preschool education inspired by a constructivist philosophy.

 Through play, your child is encouraged to communicate and interact with their environment, allowing them to grow an understanding of themselves, their relationships, and develop important cognitive skills.

-We are an inclusive community and are committed to maximizing the potential and participation of all types of learners in our classrooms.
-We believe individual differences between students and families are a source of richness and diversity.
+Above all, we are an inclusive community committed to maximizing the potential and participation of all types of learners in our classrooms.

 Judaism in the Classroom